JsCodeDevlopment/my-resume/resume.md

 **Feb 2025 – Apr 2025**

-- Responsible for the maintenance and optimization of a system that serves more than 5 companies, performing major refactorings and technological migration in the frontend, replacing MUI with Ant Design with Tailwind to improve performance and usability.
+- Currently play a key role in the maintenance and development of a system used by many users, ensuring stability, performance and continuous improvements.
+My routine involves major code refactorings, seeking optimization, readability and best practices, in addition to actively contributing to the migration of frontend technologies.
+- Leading the transition from Material UI (MUI) to Ant Design with Tailwind CSS, modernizing the interface and improving the user experience.
+I also work on identifying and solving performance bottlenecks, ensuring that the system is always efficient and scalable.
   **Stack:** React, TypeScript, MUI, Ant Design, Node, Tailwind, SQL, Websockets, RabbitMQ.

 ---